Signs and symptoms of pancreatic cancer

 Signs and symptoms of pancreatic neuroendocrine tumors

 Pancreatic neuroendocrine tumors (NETs) often release excess hormones into the bloodstream.
-Different types of tumors make different hormones, which lead to different symptoms.
+Different types of tumors make different hormones, which can lead to different symptoms.

 These tumors make gastrin, a hormone that tells the stomach to make more acid.
 Too much gastrin causes a condition known as Zollinger-Ellison syndrome, in which the stomach makes too much acid.
 This leads to stomach ulcers, which can cause pain, nausea, and loss of appetite.
 Severe ulcers can start bleeding.
 If the bleeding is mild, it can lead to anemia (too few red blood cells), which can cause symptoms like feeling tired and being short of breath.
 If the bleeding is more severe, it can make stool black and tarry.
 Severe bleeding can itself be life-threatening.